Stroika Library 3.0d20

 27 *

-28 * StreamReader is an unnecessary class for using the Streams library, but it is easy to use, similar to InputStream<T>::Ptr, and significantly more performant
+28 * StreamReader is an unnecessary class for using the Streams library, but it is easy to use, has a similar API to InputStream<T>::Ptr, and significantly more performant

 29 *